-If incentives are determined to be permissible, clearly communicate when and how participants will receive incentives.
-In the emails, postings, or other materials you use to recruit your participants, describe the incentive and how participants will receive it (via mail, pick up at an office, etc.).
-This is particularly important for research conducted virtually rather than in person.
+- If incentives are determined to be permissible, clearly communicate when and how participants will receive incentives.
+In the emails, postings or other materials you use to recruit your participants, describe the incentive and how participants will receive it (via mail, pick up at an office, etc.).
+This is particularly important for “remote” research.

 No PRA implications.
 Even when users are present, the PRA explicitly exempts direct observation and non-standardized conversation, 5 CFR 1320.3(h)3.

 If you are not working with government employees, you will need to observe standard precautions for archiving personally identifiable information.